Bruce L. Donelson, age 89, of Hudson, WI, passed away peacefully on January 14, 2022 at Woodland Hill in Hudson.

 He is preceded in death by his loving wife, Betty; parents; daughters, Sally and Nancy; and brother, Eugene (Marion).

-A Celebration of Life for Bruce will be held sometime this summer.
+A Celebration of Life for Bruce will be held at the First Presbyterian Church of Hudson, WI on June 25th at 2pm with a visitation 1 hour prior to the service.
 In lieu of flowers, memorials are preferred to First Presbyterian Church and The Phipps Center for the Arts in Hudson, WI.